felipealfonsog/aegisIntel/README.md

-# AegisIntel
+🛡️ AegisIntel

-AegisIntel - Defensive threat intelligence platform that aggregates, normalizes, and correlates indicators of compromise (IOCs) to produce actionable insights.
+Defensive threat intelligence platform that aggregates, normalizes, and correlates indicators of compromise (IOCs) to produce actionable insights.
 #

 AegisIntel is a defensive cyber threat intelligence platform designed for the ingestion, enrichment, and correlation of indicators of compromise (IOCs) from multiple OSINT sources.